githwxi/ATS-Xanadu/docgen/TEMPTORY/TEXT/GSEQ-intro.md

 * **foldl**:
-  It is for processing a given sequence in its entirety and returning the accumulated result at the end
+  It is for processing a given sequence in its entirety and returning the accumulated result at the end.

 * **filter**: It is for filtering out the elements in a given sequence that satisfy certain predicate.

 * **listize**:
-  It is for turning a given sequence into a linear list
+  It is for turning a given sequence into a linear list.
 * **streamize**:
-  It is for turning a given sequence into a linear stream
+  It is for turning a given sequence into a linear stream.

 * **map_list**: It is for applying a given function to each element in a given sequence and returning a linear list consisting of the results